-The ILRC has empowered the northeast Florida disability community, since 1978.
+CIL Jacksonville has empowered the northeast Florida disability community, since 1978.
 Our agency is part of a national network of over 400 Centers for Independent Living.
-The ILRC is consumer driven and flexes to the needs of people with disabilities living in our community.
+CIL Jacksonville is consumer driven and flexes to the needs of people with disabilities living in our community.

 Each person with a disability has unique goals for independence.
 Our staff empower each person to achieve their goals by developing and monitoring individualized Independent Living Plans.
 Programs include advocacy, benefits screenings, education, employment, equipment loan, information and referral, independent living skills training, peer mentoring, and sign language interpretation.